badd-labs/badd-labs/lab4.1/README.md

 To write a Solidity program, you have to have an account payable, which is used as the constructor.
 Otherwise, you will not be able to make deposits/transfers in the contract.

-LAB EXERCISE 1: EXECUTING A HELLOWORLD PROGRAM IN SOLIDITY
+Exerise 1a: Helloworld Contract with Remix
 ---

-Below is the solidity code for a simple ‘HelloWorld’ program.
-Function ‘greeter’ takes string as the input and stores in the variable ‘greeting’ and Function ‘greet’ just returns the value of variable ‘greeting’.
+In Exercises 1, we will learn to compile and execute a given Solidity program.
+It is a helloworld program given as below.
+Function `greeter` takes a string argument and stores it in Variable `greeting`.
+Function `greet` take no argument and returns the value of Variable `greeting`.

 ```
 pragma solidity ^ 0.4.13;